IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

 ## Normative Action and Resulting Data Formats

 The details of ***how*** the Guideline Performer processes each recommended Action are not specified by this IHE CCG Profile.
-The Resulting Data for each CARD, however, is normatively defined.
-For clarity: this means that the Guideline Performer SHALL ensure that necessary post-processing is completed, based on the request resources returned in the QRPH-64 transaction response.
+The **Resulting Data** for each CARD, however, is normatively defined.
+For clarity: this means that the Guideline Performer SHALL ensure that necessary post-processing is completed, based on the request resources returned in the QRPH-64 transaction response, such that the normative Resulting Data is generated and may be included in subsequent invocations of QRPH-64.

 ### Provide Information CARD